chocolatey/docs/input/en-us/quick-deployment/v1/desktop-readme.md

 * Username: admin
 * Password: [REDACTED] (credentials included on desktop readme)

-For using Jenkins, please refer to our documentation here: [https://chocolatey.org/docs/how-to-setup-internal-package-repository](https://chocolatey.org/docs/how-to-setup-internal-package-repository).
+For using Jenkins, please refer to our [documentation](../../how-tos/setup-internal-package-repository).
 At most, you will need to login to Jenkins, change the password (`By going to People on the Sidebar > Click on admin > Click Configure on the Sidebar, scroll down to change password section`), and enable the pre-configured jobs to run on the schedule of your choosing.
 Our documentation can assist with ensuring this is done correctly.